giuliorossolini/giuliorossolini.github.io/courses/robust_and_secure_ai.md

 ## 📖 Course Overview
 The course is designed to provide an introductory yet technical understanding of the security vulnerabilities and threats that modern AI systems face, with a focus on deep neural networks and computer vision applications.
 Participants will explore key definitions and techniques for designing and implementing AI-based security attacks and safety threats while also gaining a foundational understanding of how to protect AI systems against them.
 A portion of the course will be devoted to hands-on laboratory sessions, where participants will implement attacks and countermeasures in practical deep neural network applications.

-The course is organized into the following lectures (20 hours total), where main topics of the course are:
+The main topics of the course are organized as follows:
 1. Introduction and Foundations of AI
 2. Adversarial Attacks and Robustness
 3. Adversarial Defenses and Robust Training